Siemirowice

 Siemirowice (Schimmerwitz) is a village in the administrative district of Gmina Cewice, within Lębork County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 5 km south of Cewice, 17 km south of Lębork, and 58 km west of the regional capital Gdańsk.
 It is located in the ethnocultural region of Kashubia in the historic region of Pomerania.

 The 44th Naval Air Base of the Polish Navy is based in Siemirowice.

 Sights

 In a forest near Siemirowice there is a barrow cemetery.

 Education

 There is a small school in Siemirowice.
 Students aged 6 to 12 years attend it.
 They learn three additional languages - Kashubian, English and German.